November 9th, 2024

 Lunch

-Cooking up with TUIs with Ratatui
+Cooking up TUIs with Ratatui

 This workshop will walk you through the fundamentals of building terminal user interfaces, shedding light on how they function and giving you a solid grasp of their inner workings.